ibm-cloud-docs/logs-router/howto/agent-openshift.md

     - The Openshift CLI to manage the cluster from the command line.
 [Learn more](/docs/openshift?topic=openshift-cli-install).

 - Read about [Connecting to {{site.data.keyword.logs_routing_full}}](/docs/logs-router?topic=logs-router-about&interface=api#about_connecting).

+- [Download and install jq](https://stedolan.github.io/jq/){: external} to process output and query desired results.

+- [Download and install yq](https://github.com/mikefarah/yq?tab=readme-ov-file#install){: external} to read, write, and manipulate YAML files in a similar way to using `jq` for JSON files.

 ### Step 1.
 Define the authentication method for the agent